Genetic history of East Asians: Southeast Asians

 Estimated ancestry components among selected modern populations per Changmai et al. (2022).
 The yellow component represents East Asian-like ancestry.

 Southeast Asians represent one of the most closely related groups to East Asians, with both being referred to as East/Southeast Asian.
 While East Asians primarily derive from both ANEA and ASEA components, Southeast Asians derive most of their ancestry from the ASEA component with variable amounts of deeper branching East Asian-like admixture (mostly Onge/Hoabinhian-like) and limited ANEA contributions.
 While Hoabinhian-like ancestry is associated with indigenous hunter-gatherers, ASEA ancestry spread mostly with Neolithic expansions associated with Austroasiatic and Austronesian groups.

 Evidence for more complex Mesolithic migration patterns are evident in the remains of a hunter-gatherer specimen from Maritime Southeast Asia, South Sulawesi, which was found to have ancestry from two deeply diverged East Eurasian lineages.
 The remains had approximately c.
 50% "Tianyuan/Onge" ancestry and c.
 50% Papuan-like ancestry.

-There is also evidence for low proportions (~5%) of South Asian-associated "SAS ancestry" (best examplified by modern South Indian groups such as Irula or Mala) among specific Mainland Southeast Asian (MESA) ethnic groups (~2–16% as inferred by qpAdm), likely as a result of cultural diffusion; mainly through maritime trade and Indianized kingdoms of Southeast Asia.
+There is also evidence for low proportions (~5%) of South Asian-associated "SAS ancestry" (best exemplified by modern South Indian groups such as Irula or Mala) among specific Mainland Southeast Asian (MESA) ethnic groups (~2–16% as inferred by qpAdm), likely as a result of cultural diffusion; mainly through maritime trade and Indianized kingdoms of Southeast Asia.
 Overall, the geneflow event is estimated to have happened between 500 and 1000 YBP.